IanLuo/devne/t.md

     docker

 # ARCHIVE
+[x] generate action shell with nix, and call them in a name patter: unit.action_name [x] generate actions from included ss.yaml
 [x] show unit source
 [x] parameter override for units
 [x] import other ss.yaml and generate files for them